AndresRTejedor/Mold/docs/source/example_MI_lj.md

 ![Step-2\label{Occupancy}](../figs/Fig3.png)

-## Extrapolation and interfacial energy calculation
+## Extrapolation and interfacial free energy calculation

-After the analysis in the previous step, one obtain a curve of well occupancy vs well depth for each radius so that the interfacial energy is calculated as
+After the analysis in the previous step, one obtain a curve of well occupancy vs well depth for each radius so that the interfacial free energy is calculated as

 $$\gamma(r_w )=\frac{1}{2l^2 } \left[N_w\cdot\epsilon_{max}-\int_{\epsilon_0}^{\epsilon_{max}}d\epsilon\, \langle N_w(\epsilon)\rangle \right],$$
 where $N_w$ is the total number of wells and $l$ is the short side of the box that can be obtained from the thermo (`lx`, `ly`, columns 7 and 8 int the `thermo`).
 The resulting integrals are provided in the following table: